- Family-owned and operated for over 165 years

 Ally Bank and FNBO have some big differences, with the most significant being physical branches.
 Ally is an online-only bank while FNBO has over 100 branches.
-Ally pays higher interest rates on your balances, such as 1.00% on the savings account, a tempting reason to give up on in-person banking.
+Ally pays higher interest rates on your balances, such as on the savings account — a tempting reason to give up on in-person banking.

-If you live in the Midwest, Texas or Colorado, banking with First National Bank of Omaha could be a great experience.
+If you live in the Midwest, Texas, Colorado or Wyoming, banking with FNBO could be a great experience.
 You’ll have access to a variety of account options and other financial planning services for a one-stop banking and finance experience.
-Opening an account online can be done in as little as 10 minutes — or you can visit a local branch and get to know your local representatives.
+Opening an account online can be done in as little as 10 minutes — or you can visit a branch and get to know your local representatives.